icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements

-* Now you can toggle the suggestions panel using the `Ctrl+Space` shortcut or the bulb button in the action bar.
+* Now you can toggle the suggestions panel using the `Ctrl+Space` shortcut or the bulb button on the action bar.
 * The ability to globally set icons color and size was removed.
 Now you can apply colors (tints) to icons individually through the suggestions panel.
 * Now symbol instances can have different states (hovered, pressed, etc.)
 * Added the Swap at Original Size option to the symbol settings in the Inspector.
 With this option enabled (default), when you swap a symbol, the selected instance will resize to fit the original size of the new symbol.